Finding a hidden bar is like being part of a secret club.

 You’ll need to find the discrete doorway on the ground floor, then take four flights of stairs to the indoor bar with adjoining outdoor terrace to find it.
-It’s only 12 minutes from The Meat & Wine Co Barangaroo, so it’s an easy choice for an after-dinner drink.
+It’s only a few minutes from The Meat & Wine Co Barangaroo or our newest Sydney CBD location, so it’s an easy choice for an after-dinner drink.

 2. Uncle Kurt’s